FAQ's

 A: New episodes are released as they are completed, so they can turn up any time of the year as they are only finalized when I have enough time to work on them.

-Q: Why isn't BSOH on Sunflower On Demand?
+Q: Why isn't BSOH on Knology On Demand?

 Q: How big is the crew or staff of BSOH?

-A: The entire production is produced by Joel Sanderson with the frequent help of a cameraman and with occasional help writing from friends.
+A: Joel Sanderson produces the entire production with the frequent help of a cameraman and with occasional help writing from friends who sometimes make appearances on the show as well.

 Q: Are the shows scripted?